enohx/Hoxen-Gaming/README.md

 # Hoxen-Gaming
-Introduction
-The aim of this project was to demonstrate the skills learned throughout the semester through the development of a website.
 This particular project aims at the development of the online version of a video game store through which the users can purchase the offered games.
 This project displays everything that a video game enthusiast would need in a routine purchase of a particular game.
 Work philosophy
 The first step into developing this project was surfing the web and various game stores applications  for inspiration.
 The following phase required planning of the flow of the website (which link redirects where, the best arrangement for the elements to be displayed etc).
 During this phase various decisions were made, such as: the color scheme for the website and the focus on animations.
 A Map to “Hoxen Gaming”